Aissam08/smart_contract/README.md

-# Ethereum Smart Contract with Truffle
+# Ethereum Smart Contract for a Blockchain Application

+## Purpose of the project

+Create a simple application (ToDo list) powered by **Ethereum Smart Contracts**.

 ## Useful tools